cloudy-org/roseate/README.md

 <div align="center">

-  # 📦 desktop-app-template
+  # 🌹 roseate
-  <sub>A template we use to get started with desktop apps.</sub>
+  <sub>A simple, small and fast image viewer built with Rust and Typescript.</sub>

 </div>